 The deadline for tuition remission requests is June 1st of the fiscal year (July to June) containing the term for which the tuition is charged.

 For external remission, please allow at least three weeks for the preparation of the check.
 The Human Resources Office will notify you when the check is available.

 Please do not submit forms for several semesters ahead, as we cannot approve remission until approximately the dates shown above.

-For further information, contact Human Resources Information Systems at x7281 (Sue Hewins) or x7280 (Diane Salita).
+For further information, contact Human Resources Information Systems at firstname.lastname@example.org or at x7281 (Sue Hewins) or x7280 (Diane Salita).